aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{< /highlight >}}
 ### **Added Protection.isProtectedWithPassword Property**
-This release of Aspose.Cells for Java has also exposed the Protection.isProtectedWithPassword field that can be useful in [detecting if a Worksheet is password protected or not](/cells/java/detect-if-worksheet-is-password-protected/).
+This release of Aspose.Cells for Java has also exposed the `Protection.isProtectedWithPassword` field, which can be useful for detecting whether a worksheet is password‑protected.

 Following is the simple usage scenario.